+Hmm, survey vs questionnaire, which one should you make?
 Consider making an online questionnaire if you’ve got lots of questions, need lots of answers, and need it all done chop chop.
 They normally have standardized, quantifiable answers, which can be great for comparing over time and measuring change.
-Testing the water with a questionnaire could help you to test an existing hypotheses, or create brand new theories.
+Testing the water with a questionnaire could help you to test an existing hypothesis, or create brand new theories.

 There are two main types of questionnaires: those with questions that measure separate variables, and those that are accumulated into a scale or index.
 A political preferences questionnaire is an example of the first type, while questionnaires that measure attitudes towards certain companies is an example of the second.
 To decide on an approach, first ask yourself what outcome you want to come away with.